Instructor: Kate Christensen

 DATES The workshop will meet every Wednesday between April 18 and June 20, unless unforeseen scheduling issues should arise.

-PAYMENTS MWPA members may pay for this workshop in one payment, or may pay in three installments of $150, due at registration and the first of each month (May, June). *PLEASE NOTE If you have selected to pay for this multi-week workshop on the installment option, once you begin attending the workshop you are responsible for paying all of the remaining installments.
-If you should, for any reason, leave the workshop once it has begun, you are still responsible for paying all of the remaining installments.
+PAYMENTS MWPA members may pay for this workshop in one payment, or may pay in three installments of $150, due at registration and the first of each month (May, June). *PLEASE NOTE If you have selected to pay for this multi-week workshop on the installment option, once registration for the workshop has closed, you are responsible for paying all of the remaining installments.
+If you should, for any reason, leave the workshop after registration has closed, you are still responsible for paying all of the remaining installments.

 CEU The MWPA is proud to offer Continuing Education Units (CEU) for this workshop.
 The CEU is a nationally recognized method of quantifying the time spent in the classroom during non-credit learning.
 Ten hours of instruction equal one (1) CEU. (*Please note that by definition, CEUs are non-credit continuing education and therefore not transferrable as academic credit.)